codec-Shubham/Food_App-using-Flutter/README.md

 ```
 $ git clone https://codec-shubham.com
 $ Use Android Studio for better experience
-$ API used is from NEWSAPI.ORG
-$ The project is only for android application,no implementation for IOS
+$ The project is only for android application, no implementation for IOS
-$ cd flutter_news_app
+$ cd flutter_food_app
 ```
 Side information: To use the application in better way use android studio(new version) and new version of Emulator